tmux-plugins/tmux-copycat/video/script.md

 Script
 ------
-Let's demo a tmux copycat plugin.
+Let's demo Tmux copycat plugin.

+Tmux copycat enables you to perform regex searches and also to store those searches for fast execution later.

+This is something not possible with vanilla tmux and it can greatly reduce mouse usage and speed up your workflow.

+Let's jump to an example.
+We have tmux here, and I'll create some typical output in the terminal.

-I have tmux here and I want to grab that file you see at the top.
+Now, I want to grab that last file you see listed.
-The easiest and fastest way to do it is unfortunately with mouse.
+The easiest and fastest way to do it is unfortunately with a mouse.
+I'll select the file.
+Copy and paste it.

 That, however feels wrong.
 I shouldn't be using mouse while in the command line.
 There has to be a way to automate and speed things up with tmux.